vini-karumuru/QAA/README.md

     - numpy
     - pysam
     - matplotlib

-    Then ```pip install HTSeq```
+    - htSeq

 8. Find publicly available mouse genome fasta files (Ensemble release 107) and generate an alignment database from them.
 Align the reads to your mouse genomic database using a splice-aware aligner.
 Use the settings specified in PS8 from Bi621.

     *Hint* - you will need to use gene models to perform splice-aware alignment, see PS8 from Bi621.

 9. Using your script from PS8 in Bi621, report the number of mapped and unmapped reads from each of your 2 sam files.
-Make sure that your script is looking at the bitwise flag to determine if reads are primary or secondary mapping (update your script if necessary).
+Make sure that your script is looking at the bitwise flag to determine if reads are primary or secondary mapping (update/fix your script if necessary).

-10. Count reads that map to features using htseq-count.
-You should run htseq-count twice: once with ```--stranded=yes``` and again with ```--stranded=reverse```.
+10. Count reads that map to features using `htseq-count`.
+You should run htseq-count twice: once with `--stranded=yes` and again with `--stranded=reverse`.
 Use default parameters otherwise.

 11. Demonstrate convincingly whether or not the data are from “strand-specific” RNA-Seq libraries.
 Include any comands/scripts used.
 Briefly describe your evidence, using quantitative statements (e.g. "I propose that these data are/are not strand-specific, because X% of the reads are y, as opposed to z.").